 Step 1: Review Contract/RFP/PMP and Document Task Scope.

-Document expected deliverables and/or scope requirements as relate to safety analysis.
+Document the expected deliverables and/or scope requirements as relate to safety analysis.
 It is recommended to use a workbook or similar organizational method to document and detail scope requirements, data requirements, public involvement needs, expected outcomes, work products, deliverables, etc.

 For most Metropolitan Transportation Plans, crash analysis covers at the very least the Federal Highway Administration (FHWA) Performance Measure (PM) 1 requirements (detailed in step 5).
+For other studies (e.g., corridor studies) alternate performance measures and levels of detail may be required.
 This SOP is intended as an overview of a general approach to safety/crash analysis for MTPs and is not intended to be an exhaustive primer on safety analysis.

+If the scope is under development, then the person developing the crash analysis scope should review each step in this SOP and include elements in the scope to provide guidance to the client on the elements outlined in this SOP.
+For example, the data and tools expected to be available, the years the analysis should cover (or how to select them during the study), the level of reporting, the metrics to be produced, etc.

 Step 1 Expected Work Product